 Given the importance of the role of attorneys, it is not surprising that disputes often arise over the validity of a power of attorney, the decisions made by attorneys, and other related matters.

 Acting as an attorney for personal care or an attorney for property for an incapable person involves considerable time and effort, and can attract significant liability.
 In recognition of this, Ontario legislation compensates attorneys for their work.

 Compensation for attorneys is a heavily litigated area of estates law.
 These disputes can get complicated and acrimonious, particularly where an attorney is accused of not acting in the best interests of the grantor.

 Removing an attorney for property or an attorney for personal care is difficult.
 Courts are generally reluctant to interfere with a grantors choice for an attorney (which was made when the grantor was fully legally capable).

 However, despite the challenges with removing an attorney, situations do arise where this becomes necessary.
 Often a family member, friend, or loved one of the grantor makes the decision to attempt to remove an attorney out of concern for the grantor’s best interests.

 Attorneys can be removed for breach of fiduciary duty.
 In lieu of removal, courts can also order that the attorney take certain actions, such as consulting with family members of the grantor.

-At Arbesman Hamilton LLP in Toronto, our empathetic and experienced lawyers provide effective legal guidance with power of attorney disputes, including compensation disputes and removal disputes.
+At NULaw in Toronto, we provide effective legal guidance with power of attorney disputes, including compensation disputes and removal disputes.
 If you are concerned about a friend, family member, or loved one contact us online or at 416-481-5604 to book a consultation today.